ChhabiRaman/Hosting-React-App-using-ESP32/Readme.md

 **Project Configuration**

-- If you are not using QEMU and want to use Wi-Fi for coonectivity, then open the project configuration menu and navigate to "WiFi Configuration" option and set your WiFi SSID and Password.
+- If you are not using QEMU and want to use Wi-Fi for connectivity, then open the project configuration menu and navigate to the "WiFi Configuration" option and set your WiFi SSID and Password.
 - Ethernet support is available in QEMU for ESP-IDF as described [here][openeth].

-To build the react application, do the following.
+To build the React application, do the following.

 ```sh
 cd path_to_this_example/front/web-demo